squarezhong/SUSTech-Automation/README.md

 3. visit `http://localhost:3000` in your browser

 ## Contribution
-> How to contribute
+> How to contribute?

-> Fork this repository, add your content and submit a pull request.
+Fork this repository, add your content and submit a pull request.
 You can refer to [template.md](courses/template.md) for the format of the course page.

 ## Contributors